bkidwell/music-stream-vote/docs/HACKING.md

 ## WordPress Plugin ##

 The startup file for the plugin is [./music-stream-vote.php](https://github.com/bkidwell/music-stream-vote/blob/master/music-stream-vote.php) .
-After defining a bunch of constants and a class loader function for the ``GlumpNet\WordPress`` namespace, it instantiates these main classes:
+After defining a bunch of constants and a class loader function for the ``GlumpNet\WordPress\MusicStreamVote`` namespace, it instantiates these main classes:

 ### Classes ###